On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \subsection{$k$-nets}

-We consider in this section $k$-nets, which are a third example of incidence structures of rank $2$ and which admit a free algebraic completion.
+We consider in this section $k$-nets, which are a third example of incidence structures of rank $2$ admitting a free algebraic completion.
 As we make explicit later, we axiomatise $k$-nets as structures without any parallelism relation, although in other presentations one has a notion of parallelism between lines.
 This indicates that, in a certain sense, $k$-nets are a hybrid form of incidence structures that lies between those with parallelism relations and those without.
-We refer the reader to \cite[p.
-20]{pasini} and \cite{funk2} for more information on $k$-nets.
-We proceed as in the previous cases and we verify all the conditions and assumptions from \ref{context}, \ref{main_th}, \ref{assumptions_forking}, \ref{assumption:no-superstability} and \ref{assumptions:no_prime}.
-One then obtains the following theorem from the results in Section \ref{sec_general}. \begin{theorem} Let $(\mathcal{K},\oleq)$ be the class of finite, open, partial $k$-nets and let $T^+$ be defined as in \ref{the_theory}.
+We refer the reader to \cite[p.~20]{pasini} and \cite{funk2} for more information on $k$-nets.
+We proceed as in the previous cases and we verify all the conditions and assumptions from \ref{context}, \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}), \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}), \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}) and \ref{assumptions:no_prime}(\hyperref[F=C]{C5})-(\hyperref[delta-rank]{C7}).
+As in the former classes of examples, we then obtains the following theorem from the results in Section \ref{sec_general}.

+\begin{theorem} Let $(\mathcal{K},\oleq)$ be the class of finite, open, partial $k$-nets and let $T^+$ be defined as in \ref{the_theory}.
 Then $T^+$ is complete, stable, and with $\ind=\ind^{\otimes}$.
-Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and does not eliminate quantifiers. \end{theorem}
+Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and it does not eliminate quantifiers. \end{theorem}

-We recall the axiomatisation of $k$-nets, which we take from \cite[pp. 745-746]{funk2} with only small modifications.
+We recall the axiomatisation of $k$-nets, which we take from \cite[pp.~745-746]{funk2} with only small modifications.